DaniBarca/LoPetaEntertainment/README.md

-# LoPetaEntertainment
-Ludum Dare Challenge 42
+# ShowOut! - Ludum Dare Challenge 42

 This is the game we did in 48h for the Ludum Dare 42 with the theme "Running Out of Space".
 You can play it at https://danibarca.com/LoPetaEntertainment or download it for windows from releases.